jemil-c-137/jemil-c-137/README.md

 - 🔭 Secretly dreaming that Elon Musk will take us to  Mars

 ## My last projects:
-- [Rick and Morty Memory Card Game](https://codesandbox.io/s/gifted-mclean-ly2mo), Here is the code: [GitHUB](https://github.com/jemil-c-137/react-cards)
+- 👽 [Rick and Morty Memory Card Game](https://codesandbox.io/s/gifted-mclean-ly2mo), Here is the code: [GitHUB](https://github.com/jemil-c-137/react-cards)

-  I've used React for UI and Redux for a state-managment.
+  * I've used React for UI and Redux for a state-managment.
+- 🃏 [Guess the Bug card game](https://codesandbox.io/s/goofy-torvalds-ch1cz), Here is the code: [GitHUB](https://github.com/jemil-c-137/Card-Game)
+  - I've used vanilla JavaScript ES6 syntax

 ### Languages and Tools I'm using:
 pss... click to check 👇